 Diesel pre-heating indicator light:

-This light (only for diesel cars) will illuminate when you turn the key to the first click, and after a few seconds should go off meaning it is then OK to start the car properly.
+This light (only for diesel cars) will illuminate when you turn the key to the first click.
+After a few seconds should go off meaning it is then OK to start the car properly.
 If it doesn’t go off, it may indicate an issue with the glow plugs and is worth getting checked as the car may not start correctly.

-We hope you’ve found reading our breakdown and explanations of what your car’s dashboard warning lights mean useful.
+We hope you have found reading our breakdown and explanations of what your car’s dashboard warning lights mean useful.
 Now if warning lights come on, you should know what to do.
 Remember that it’s always worth taking your car to a garage to check any mechanical niggles or worries.